OSGeo/PROJ/docs/source/operations/projections/polyhedral.rst

 sub-triangle, and the planar results are laid out according to a *net* — a 2D unfolding of the polyhedron.

-Three projection aliases are registered:
+Three projections use this construction:

 - :ref:`tsea` — Tetrahedral Snyder Equal Area
 - :ref:`dsea` — Dodecahedral Snyder Equal Area